Think dry, bland chicken breasts are the way of the world? You’ve been settling! Time for the BEST CHICKEN MARINADE.

 The Best Easy Chicken Marinade

-Today’s chicken marinade is a simple go-to that works well for a variety of recipes and everyday enjoyment.
+Today’s chicken marinade is a simple go-to that works well for a variety of recipes (like Grilled Chicken Thighs, to name just one) and everyday enjoyment.

 Marinating chicken is healthy AND delish.
 It’s a perfect way to increase the appetite appeal of your wholesome meals.